Malik-Abdul/reactjs-render-props/README.md

 }
 export default App;
 ```

 > ##### _Output: User: Admin_

-> ##### _Note: the function (isLogedin) => (isLogedin ?
-"Admin" : "guest") is returning a string_
-Here is another example of Render Props but this time it involves a login status and user roles.
-The app component renders "PropsRendering", passing a function as the loged prop.
-The function takes a boolean (isLogedin) and returns a string "Admin" if isLogedin is true, otherwise it returns a string "guest".
+> Here's another example of Render Props, this time involving login status and user roles.
+The App component renders the component PropsRendering with a prop(logged) and passes a function inside this prop.
+This function, (isLoggedIn) => (isLoggedIn ?
+"Admin" : "guest"), takes a boolean argument (isLoggedIn) and returns the string "Admin" if isLoggedIn is true; otherwise, it returns "guest".

 #### Example: 3

 The prop, thats value is a function can also return a component

->App.tsx
+> App.tsx

 ```js
 import { FC, Fragment } from "react";
 interface RenderProps {